Biden threatens Putin with ‘swift and severe costs’ if Russia invades Ukraine

-Biden threatens Putin with ‘swift and severe costs’ if Russia invades Ukraine in hour-long call
+Biden holds hour-long call with Putin to warn of ‘swift and severe costs’ if Russia invades Ukraine

-The two leaders spoke for an hour today amid building tensions over the Russian build up of troops on its border with Ukraine.

-The White House says the secure call between the two leaders began at 11.04am ET and ended at 12.06pm, with President Biden urging President Putin to engage in de-escalation and diplomacy instead of military action.
+Among the crowd were British nationals vowing to stay and defend Ukraine, but others are scrambling to leave amid fears commercial flights could soon be suspended.

+The Biden-Putin phone call was the first direct conversation between the two leaders since December.

-A readout provided by the White Houses states: “President Biden was clear that, if Russia undertakes a further invasion of Ukraine, the United States together with our Allies and partners will respond decisively and impose swift and severe costs on Russia.”
+The White House said: “President Biden was clear that, if Russia undertakes a further invasion of Ukraine, the United States together with our Allies and partners will respond decisively and impose swift and severe costs on Russia.

-Speaking to reporters, a senior administration official described the Biden-Putin call as “professional and substantive”, though added there was “no fundamental change in the dynamic that has been unfolding now for several weeks”.
+A senior administration official described the call as “professional and substantive”, but added there was “no fundamental change in the dynamic that has been unfolding now for several weeks”.

-“We remain committed to keeping the prospect of de-escalation through diplomacy alive,” the official said.
-“But we’re also clear eyed about the prospects of that, given the readily apparent steps Russia is taking on the ground in plain sight, right before our eyes.”

-It remains unclear if Russia wants to resolve the standoff diplomatically or through military action, but the stakes are too high not to give them a chance to back off, the official added.

-The two leaders agreed to stay engaged in the coming days, though “Russia may decide to proceed with military action anyway” which the official described as “a distinct possibility”.

-With 130,000 Russian troops massed along Ukraine’s border, the US has claimed war could begin at any moment and, along with several other countries, has advised its citizens to leave the country immediately.

-The call comes just hours after the US moved troops out of Ukraine and ordered the evacuation of most of its embassy staff from Kiev.
+The United States has moved its remaining troops out of Ukraine and ordered the evacuation of most of its embassy staff from Kiev.
 The Pentagon pulled out nearly 160 members of the Florida National Guard who had been in the country since November.

-Some in Washington have predicted that conflict could begin by the middle of next week, placing extra emphasis on today’s phone call.

-The conversation was arranged on Friday after Russia proposed a call on Monday, but the US countered with the proposal for Saturday, given the urgency of the situation.

 Adding to the sense of crisis, the Pentagon ordered an additional 3,000 troops to Poland to reassure allies.